marshtompsxd/Compiler-NJU/readme.txt

 151220097 sunxudong
-This is Sun Xudong's compiler project part-2.
+This is Sun Xudong's compiler project.
-I have already finished the lexcial and syntax analysis. change default editor
+I have already finished the lexcial and syntax analysis.
 I have already finished the semantic analysis.
+I have already finished the intermediate code generation.
+I have already finished the machine code generation.